MattyOL/Fresh/TESTING.md

 [README.md](https://github.com/MattyOL/Fresh-Vintage-P5-/blob/main/README.md)
 ## Code Validation
-I have used the recommended HTML W3C Validator to validate all of my HTML files.
+I have used the recommended HTML W3C Validator to validate all of my HTML files in this project.

 In order to properly validate my HTML pages with Jinja syntax for authenticated pages, I followed these steps: